matnoel/EasyFEA/examples/README.rst

 Examples
 ========

-This folder contains example scripts demonstrating the use of numerous simulations that can be run with EasyFEA.
+Contains example scripts demonstrating the use of numerous simulations that can be run with EasyFEA.